-Aurora has both engineers and scientists supporting ESA's Directorate of Science and Robotic Exploration.
+Aurora has both engineers and scientists supporting ESA's Directorate of Science.

-In that contest, Aurora had been supporting the Technology Reference Studies which provided a means to identify the types of technologies likely to be of relevance to the wide range of science missions of the future.
+Previously, Aurora had supported the Technology Reference Studies which provided a means to identify the types of technologies likely to be of relevance to the wide range of science missions of the future.

 Our team assisted to the evaluation of the 50 mission concept proposals received and supported the preparation of the Cosmic Vision call for ideas by participating in CDF studies.